Einstein's Equivalence principle for superpositions of gravitational fields and quantum reference frames: Conclusions

-These results extend the Einstein Equivalence Principle to quantum reference frames in a superposition of gravitational fields.
+These results extend the Einstein Equivalence Principle to quantum reference frames in a superposition of gravitational fields, and hence suggest that this principle could be a guide towards a formulation of a theory at the interface between quantum theory and gravity in a more general setting than what is usually understood.
 Historically, the Einstein Equivalence Principle played a pivotal role in the development of the theory of General Relativity, and is one of the preferential tools to test the theoretical underpinnings of the theory, as it arguably encodes the metric structure of the theory.
 One may suspect that its generalisations to quantum reference frames and nonclassical spacetimes might play an equally important role in guiding the research to developing a unifying framework of quantum theory and gravity.

 \acknowledgments{\v{C}.
 B. would like to thank Esteban Castro Ruiz, Anne-Catherine de la Hamette, and Viktoria Kabel for helpful discussions.
 F.G. acknowledges support from Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities. {\v C}.
 B. acknowlegdes support from the research platform TURIS, from the European Commission via Testing the Large-Scale Limit of Quantum Mechanics (TEQ)(No. 766900) project, and from the Austrian-Serbian bilateral scientific cooperation no. 451-03-02141/2017-09/02, and by the Austrian Science Fund (FWF) through the SFB project BeyondC and a grant from the Foundational Questions Institute (FQXi) Fund.
 This publication was made possible through the support of the ID 61466 grant from the John Templeton Foundation, as part of The Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.}